TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

-MAC only ports should also not be configured in **gEthApp_virtPortCfg** since it uses **ETHREMOTECFG_MAC_PORT_1** and **ETHREMOTECFG_MAC_PORT_4** both of which are mapped to the GESI Board.
+MAC only ports should also not be configured in **gEthApp_virtPortCfg** since it uses **ETHREMOTECFG_MAC_PORT_1** and **ETHREMOTECFG_MAC_PORT_4** which are mapped to the GESI Board.
 One must comment out/remove the macro **ENABLE_MAC_ONLY_PORTS** to disable MAC Only support.
 This macro is defined in `<ethfw>/apps/app_remoteswitchcfg_server/concerto.mak`